Swirrl/csvw-issues/issues/001-aligning-linked-data-and-annotated-table.md

 > represents the current row.

-Yes, in the annotated table, your `csvw:Row`'s can never have global identifiers, they are always and only ever blank nodes.
+Yes, in the annotated table, your `csvw:Row`'s can never have global identifiers, they are always and only ever blank nodes, and if you can't give them an `@id` you can't annotate them.

 You can align `aboutUrl` to `_row` or `_sourceRow` but not the connective `csvw:row` objects.